sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 However, I found much of what I had initially set out to attain.
 My alma mater, the Moscow Institute of Physics and Technology, was my Dido.
 She is the one who gave me refuge, through her I found exactly what I had been missing from my life.
 That's how it felt like at the moment.
 She gave me much.
 Through her I felt I proved myself and what I was capable of.
 I discovered much of myself in Nizhny Novgorod, in Moscow, in the university halls and through the sleepless nights of exam season.

-## Vising the Underworld

-> MIDWAY upon the journey of our life
-> I found myself within a forest dark,
-> For the straightforward pathway had been lost.

-I am not Dante, but I have, like every human being, gone to bed and wondered what the hell I'm doing with my life.
-Am I doing this right?
-There most likely is no one answer, but for me, it's in the simplest of moments that I've come to find true meaning.
-These are the moments that give everything else meaning, and they usually involve your friends and family.
-Why then wouldn't I prioritize these relationships, these moments?

-For me, a trip to the underworld symbolizes thinking about what would truly matter to me on my deathbed, just because the thought experiment gives a different perspective.
-The Death of Ivan Ilyich was a very reflective read for me, which I explore more deeply on this [post](https://sofiabelen.github.io/literature/my-emotional-response-to-ivan-iliych/).

-I've done much introspective work throughout these last couple of years, which has helped me redefine priorities and, perhaps most importantly, free myself from fears that had been holding me back from experiences that truly matter.

 ## My Little Troy

 Though, as fate wills it, the journey must go on.
 With half my heart still in Russia, and having had to leave due to the war, my next stop was Germany.
 Just as when Aeneas landed on Sicily, where they were welcomed by King Acestes, of Trojan blood, so did I feel embraced by such a beautiful country and culture.
 This was my little Troy.
 I had my first job here and had my first experience of truly feeling like an adult.
 I found pieces of myself here and truly embraced it as my home.